retooth2/xenharmlib/doc/prim_interval_fan.rst

 ------------------

 Given two interval fans, the :code:`+` glues them together into one.
-(In programming this is known under the term "concatentation").
+(In programming this is known under the term "concatenation").

-Concentation of interval fans is especially useful in tonal music if you want to make a collage of two melodic sequences from different scores that are written for a different tonic, centering them both around a new tonic.
-To achieve this you first transform the two sequences into two interval fans by providing the respective tonic, then concatenate the two interval fans and make an instance for a different tonic from the result.
+Concatenation of interval fans is especially useful in tonal music if you want to make a collage of two melodic sequences from different scores that are written for a different tonic, centering them both around a new tonic.
+To achieve this, you first transform the two sequences into two interval fans by providing the respective tonic, then concatenate the two interval fans and make an instance for a different tonic from the result.